libops/docs/docs/development/metrics.md

-# LibOps Metrics
+# libops Metrics

-Your LibOps site services emits metrics that are aggregated and displayed on your LibOps Metrics dashboard.
+Your libops site services emits metrics that are aggregated and displayed on your libops Metrics dashboard.
 You can find the link to you dashboard at [https://www.libops.io/user](https://www.libops.io/user)

 ## Timing metrics